opattison/olivermakes/_posts/2016-03-16-consider-jekyll.md

 drafted: 2016-02-12 12:34
 unique_id: 2016-03-16:consider-jekyll
 description: 'A brief introduction to Jekyll and why I use it for my web projects.'
+thanks: |+
+  Thanks [Jean Flanagan](http://jeancflanagan.com) for editing assistance and giving this a title.

+  Thanks [Michael Lee](https://michaelsoolee.com/) for technical feedback.
 image_index: /images/2016-03-16-jekyll-test-tube.svg
 image:
   - src: /images/2016-03-16-jekyll-logo-reverse.svg